Homebrew/homebrew-cask/doc/cask_token_reference.md

   * Remove `.app` from the end.

-  * Remove from the end: the string "app", if the developer styles the name like "Software App.app".
+  * Remove from the end: the string "app", if the vendor styles the name like "Software App.app".
 Exception: when "app" is an inseparable part of the name, without which the name would be inherently nonsensical, as in [rcdefaultapp.rb](../Casks/rcdefaultapp.rb).